Not Safe

 Warning Signs & Symptoms

-Alcohol content: even small amounts toxic to dogs.
-Caffeine from tea: cardiac effects.
+Alcohol from fermentation: even small amounts toxic to dogs — low blood sugar, disorientation.
+Caffeine from tea base: cardiac effects.
 High acidity: digestive irritation.
-Live cultures and sugar: digestive upset.
+Carbonation: gas and bloating.
+Some varieties contain very high alcohol — check ABV.

 If Your Dog Ate This